Dekopon (Citrus reticulata ‘Shiranui’)

 Growing Dekopon

-It appears that Dekopon trees are primarily sold to commercial farmers and are not available to the public.
-Some people have attempted to grow trees from seeds found in the flesh of the fruit, however, the Dekopon has been bred to not produce seedy fruit, so finding seeds is often not possible.
+Dekopon trees are primarily sold to commercial farmers and are unavailable to the general public.
+Some people have attempted to grow trees from seeds found in the flesh of the fruit, however, Dekopon has been selectively bred to yield seedless fruit, therefore the presence of seeds is rare.

-Almost all citrus trees are grafted, to guarantee the tree will be a clone of the parent plant.
+Almost all citrus trees are grafted so that the tree is a clone of the parent plant.
 Citrus trees grown from seed won’t necessarily be the same stock as the parent.
-However, the Dekopon is polyembryonic, which means the seed produces more than one seedling which is different to that of the parent.
-If you do choose to grow Dekopon from seed, bear in mind it can take up to 15 years for the tree to produce fruit.
+Dekopon exhibits polyembryony, which means the seeds give rise to multiple seedlings, each distinct from the parent plant.
+If you choose to cultivate Dekopon from seed, it’s important to note that the tree may take up to 15 years before bearing fruit.

-Dekopon is a versatile fruit that can be enjoyed in several ways.
+Dekopon is a versatile fruit that can be enjoyed both raw or cooked.

-• Fresh: Simply peel the fruit and enjoy the juicy and sweet flesh.
+• Fresh: Peel the fruit and enjoy the juicy and sweet flesh.

 • Juice: Squeeze the fruit to make a sweet juice that can be enjoyed on its own or in cocktails.

-• Liqueurs: Carefully remove the zest from the fruit, without the bitter white pith underneath.
-Combine the zest with vodka in a large glass jar and let it sit in a cool, dark place for 7-10 days or until the vodka has taken on the Dekopon flavour.
+• Liqueurs: Remove the zest from the fruit, take care to avoid the bitter white pith underneath.
+Combine the zest with vodka in a large glass jar and let it sit in a cool, dark place for 7-10 days.
 Strain the vodka mixture to remove the zest.
 Make a simple syrup by combining 1 litre of water with 1 kg of sugar, and heat over medium heat until dissolved.
 Once it has cooled, combine the simple syrup with the vodka mixture to make a Dekopon ‘limoncello’.

 • Desserts and cakes: Dekopon rind, juice and segments can be added to desserts, cakes and icing for a sweet, refreshing taste.